 Being an entrepreneur is also about continually being resourceful.
 Finding solutions, better ways of working and financing are things entrepreneurs do on the daily.
 It can be exhausting (or exciting) to always have to come up with ideas that impact non only the business but the lives of your business’ stakeholders well as your family’s.

 Being an entrepreneur is very lonely.
 There is a phrase I often hear which is ‘it’s lonely at the top’.
 If you are the sole owner of your business, chances are you will spend a lot of time alone, thinking, working, and taking action solo.
 There are things that your team will not feel concerned with, and when the storm hits, you will have to handle it all by yourself.

 It’s lonely at the top’

 Entrepreneurship is hard work.
 It is a daily hustle to build and grow.
 Money, freedom, and fame do not come overnight.
 They are the fruit of determination, consistency, work, and patience.
 Not everyone is able to go through the challenges of entrepreneurship.
 Not everyone will.
 Entrepreneurship is for the fierce and fearless.
 Real entrepreneurs are not afraid to lose everything because they can re-build it.
 Their biggest asset is not their net worth or reputation.
 Their biggest asset is their skills and qualities that make them turn a simple idea into an entity that brings value to people’s lives.
 Real entrepreneurs are driven by something far greater than financial gain.
 They are human beings working to make our lives better.

 Only the truly driven entrepreneurs will succeed.
 May you be one of them!

 QUESTION: Why do you want to become an entrepreneur?
-Or why are you one?
+Or why are did you choose to be one?